Castoreno05/Staff_Organizer/README.md

 ## Installation

-(MUST have MySQL installed before using this application)
+(**MUST have MySQL installed before using this application**)

 * Clone Staff Organizer repository

-* Navigate to 'index.js' and open the file
+* Navigate to 'index.js' located in the 'Main' folder, then open the file.

 * On lines 12 & 15 enter your mysql login information